 That place has always been witness of

-generation of that people living that very dignified life in constant contact
+generation of people living that very dignified life in constant contact

 with a sea which with its pitfalls and risks highlighted their great work

-offshore from the mainland and that sunny site was and is as a sort allied and
+offshore from the mainland of those men and that sunny site was and is still today as a sort allied and

 constant point of reference always present.